famanson/famanson.github.io/_posts/2018-06-16-coding-on-an-ipad.md

 It is also worth mentioning that as a system restriction, apps cannot stay in the background for too long (up to 3 minutes in most cases).
 Sometimes when working with an active terminal, we might need more than that, so `Termius` came up with a solution where the app asks for `Always` location access on the iOS device to keep the process running.
 It’s nothing mind-blowing but for someone who works a lot with GPS tracking and has hit similar iOS limtations many times, I find these little workaround interesting.

-#### Text editors
-On the laptop, I use [Sublime Text](https://www.sublimetext.com/) for javascript frontend, [PyCharm](https://www.jetbrains.com/pycharm/) for python backend and [XCode](https://developer.apple.com/xcode/) for iOS development extensively.
-I did not bother setting up an `XCode`-equivalent on the iPad because it is not mission-critical and, to my knowledge, there is no way to set up a proper iOS development on an iOS device itself.
-So that left a replacement for `Sublime Text` and `PyCharm` to be figured out.

 #### Working Copy
 Having worked out that the `ssh` /`git`client inside the terminal alone would not cut it for code reviews, I tried to find a full-blown standalone `git`  client.
 Before having the iPad, I used to use [iOctocat](https://github.com/dennisreimann/ioctocat) to get notifications from PRs and then review/comment on the code on it or on my MacBook.
 However, with the iPad, the screen is no longer tiny so I can just use `GitHub`’s pull request interface on `Safari` itself.
 Since `iOctocat` was sunset, I have reconfigured my `Slack` notifications to push `GitHub` PRs notifications to me on my iOS devices.
 What this means is that I can now remove push notifications from the list of required features on my `git` client, which unlocked a few choices.
 Eventually, I settled on [Working Copy](https://workingcopyapp.com).